Project Introduction

 1. **Server Connection**: The client connects to the specified MCP server

-2. **Tool Discovery**: Automatically retrieves the list of available tools provided by the server
+2. **Tool Discovery**: Automatically obtains the list of available tools provided by the server

 3. **Query Processing**:

-- If needed, the client executes tool calls through the server
+- If necessary, the client executes tool calls through the server

-4. **Interactive Loop**: Users can continuously input queries until typing "quit" to exit
+4. **Interactive Loop**: Users can continuously input queries until they type "quit" to exit

 ## Logging System

 MCP Client includes a comprehensive logging system that records all key operations and communications in detail.
-Log files are saved in the `logs/` directory in JSON format for easy querying and analysis.
+Log files are saved in the `logs/` directory in JSON format for easy query and analysis.

 ### Log Types